-First paragraph-First paragraph of NM UJI 13-307, with first sentence added Second and third paragraphs-First and Second paragraphs of 5th Circuit Pattern Instruction 2.18 Fourth paragraph-9th Circuit Pattern Instruction 3.5, with last sentence omitted (Official English Interpretation Controls) Spanish [or other language] has been used during this trial.
+First paragraph-First paragraph of NM UJI 13-307, with first sentence added Second-Fourth paragraphs-10th Circuit Pattern Jury Instruction No. 1.07.
+Fifth paragraph-final paragraph of 10th Circuit Pattern Jury Instruction No. 1.08.
+(Official English Interpretation Controls) Spanish [or other language] has been used during this trial.
 The evidence you are to consider is only that provided through the official court interpreter(s).
 Although some of you may know Spanish [or other language], it is important that all jurors consider the same evidence.
 Therefore, you must base your decision on the evidence presented in the English interpretation.
 You must disregard any different meaning.